m-kupiec/compendium-react/README.md

     - The `key` attribute:
       - "JSX elements directly inside a `map()` call always need keys!" ([React](https://react.dev/learn/rendering-lists))
       - "`<li>` has a `key` attribute.
 For each item in a list, you should pass a string or a number that uniquely identifies that item among its siblings." ([React](https://react.dev/learn))
+      - Key generation rules:
+        - "**Keys must be unique among siblings.** However, it’s okay to use the same keys for JSX nodes in different arrays." ([React](https://react.dev/learn/rendering-lists))
+        - **Keys must not change** or that defeats their purpose!
+Don’t generate them while rendering. . . . do not generate keys on the fly, e.g. with `key={Math.random()}`.
+This will cause keys to never match up between renders, leading to all your components and DOM being recreated every time.
+Not only is this slow, but it will also lose any user input inside the list items.
+Instead, use a stable ID based on the data." ([React](https://react.dev/learn/rendering-lists))
         - "It’s strongly recommended that you assign proper keys whenever you build dynamic lists.
 If you don’t have an appropriate key, you may want to consider restructuring your data so that you do." ([React](https://react.dev/learn/tutorial-tic-tac-toe))
+        - "If your data is coming from a database, you can use the database keys/IDs, which are unique by nature. . . .
+If your data is generated and persisted locally (e.g. notes in a note-taking app), use an incrementing counter, `crypto.randomUUID()` or a package like `uuid` when creating items." ([React](https://react.dev/learn/rendering-lists))
+        - "You might be tempted to use an item’s index in the array as its key.
+In fact, that’s what React will use if you don’t specify a `key` at all.
+But the order in which you render items will change over time if an item is inserted, deleted, or if the array gets reordered.
+Index as a key often leads to subtle and confusing bugs." ([React](https://react.dev/learn/rendering-lists))
 - Requirements:
   - "You have to close tags like `<br />`." ([React](https://react.dev/learn))
   - "Your component also can’t return multiple JSX tags.
 You have to wrap them into a shared parent, like a `<div>...</div>` or an empty `<>...</>` wrapper" ([React](https://react.dev/learn))